-The Municipal Transport Board in Warsaw operates an extensive bus and tram network and a single-line metro system.
 Buses and trams ply the streets from 5am to 11pm each day and are the cheapest way to get around.
-Tickets are valid for all modes of public transport and must be bought in advance from Ruch kiosks, post offices, hotels or selected restaurants.
-Travellers must then punch the ticket on the machine inside the bus or tram, one ticket for every change of vehicle.
-One day passes and group tickets are available.
+Tickets are valid for all modes of public transport and must be bought in advance.
 The metro trains run every five minutes to and fro between the southern suburbs and the city centre and the metro is the fastest way of getting around Warsaw.
-Metered taxis can be hailed on the streets or ordered by telephone from a number of different companies.
-Visitors are sometimes overcharged, particularly at the airport and central station, so it is best to agree on a price before getting in.
+Metered taxis can be hailed on the streets or ordered by telephone from a number of different companies; it is best to agree on a price before getting in.
 Taxis ordered by phone are usually a lot cheaper.
-The extensive public transport networks make hiring a car unnecessary in Warsaw, but for those wanting to take excursions out of the city renting is definitely an option.
-The historic Old Town is best explored on foot and a lovely way to get around the city is provided by the rental bike system, called Veturilo, although the bicycles are not available in winter.
+Hiring a car is unnecessary except for excursions out of the city.
+The historic Old Town is best explored on foot and a lovely way to get around the city is provided by the rental bike system.

 Become our Warsaw Travel Expert

 We are looking for contributors for our Warsaw travel guide.
 If you are a local, a regular traveller to Warsaw or a travel professional with time to contribute and answer occasional forum questions, please contact us.